 Fiona’s Blog

-1. What price, what quality?
+3. What price, quality?

 This question has been on my mind a great deal recently.
 Last year we saw Burgundy wine prices skyrocket and the trend has continued for much of this year.
 This year we watched as the best wines of the highly touted 2022 Bordeaux, wines such as Petrus, Lafite, Vieux Chateau Certan and Figeac sold for upwards of 20% above the previous year’s releases.
 Quite frankly, we wondered whether we would be able to sell some of these wines.
 Much to our surprise, they were the first wines to sell out; there is a sense of luxury in being able to afford the world’s best wines, which are often made in small quantities that make them rarer.